John V. Donnelly - Partner Canning, Cody, Donnelly, Herzog, and McNamara

 Donnelly became a partner in the law firm of Canning, Cody, Donnelly, Herzog, and McNamara.
 The Delta Theta Phi law fraternity named him the man of the year in 1985.

-In 1958, John married Eileen Byrne, a law partner in the firm.
+On August 9, 1958, John married Eileen M. Byrne, a law partner in the firm.
 They had three children: Deidre Ann, Sean, and Patrick.
-They all attended Bratenahl School.
+They all attended the Bratenahl School.
+Eileen died of a sudden illness on March 22, 1970.
+John later married Phyllis C. Beswick.

 John served on the board of St. Ignatius and John Carroll alumni groups.
 He was an avid golfer, boating enthusiast, and traveler.

-John Donnelly died on July 15, 1990, of heart disease at his Bratenahl home.
+John V. Donnelly died on July 15, 1990, of heart disease at his Bratenahl home at 10494 Lake Shore Boulevard.
 Both John and Eileen are buried in Calvary Cemetery.